SanteriHetekivi/house_finder/README.md

 Request to [OpenRouteService](https://openrouteservice.org/) are only rate limited by 40 calls per minute.

 #### Every other service
-Requests to every other service are rate limited to once per second so we don't overload their servers with this script.
+Requests to every other service are rate limited to once per five seconds so we don't overload their servers with this script.